cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

     adder::tests::another
 ```

-Instead of `ok`, the line `adder::tests::another` shows `[FAIL]`.
+Instead of `[PASS]`, the line `adder::tests::another` shows `[FAIL]`.
 A new section appears between the individual results and the summary.
 It displays the detailed reason for each test failure.
 In this case, we get the details that `another` failed because it panicked with `"Make this test fail"` error.

-The summary line is displayed at the end: we had one test pass and one test fail.
-After that, we see a list of the failing tests.
+After that, the summary line is displayed: we had one test pass and one test fail.
+At the end, we see a list of the failing tests.

 Now that you’ve seen what the test results look like in different scenarios, let’s look at some functions that are useful in tests.